Undergraduate Fellowships for Community Engaged Research

-The Division of Community Engagement (DCE) and the Center for Clinical and Translational Research (CCTR) will fund three undergraduate community-engaged research fellowship awards for research projects mentored by VCU faculty and carried out in collaboration with a community partner.
+The Division of Community Engagement (DCE) will fund undergraduate community-engaged research fellowship awards for research projects mentored by VCU faculty and carried out in collaboration with a community partner.
 Proposals for this fellowship should include a community-engaged research project that creates and disseminates knowledge or creative expression with the goal of contributing to the discipline and strengthening the well-being of the community.
-At least one of these fellowships will be awarded to a project that focuses on the advancement of human health.
 Successful proposals must discuss how the project will increase the student researcher’s knowledge, skills and experience through a mutually-beneficial partnership in the community.

 Each fellowship award includes $1500 in funding for the student and $500 for the faculty mentor.
 Similar to the VCU UROP Summer Fellowship, student applicants should establish a partnership with their faculty mentor before applying.
 We do not match students with their mentors.